Examination for Japanese University Admission for International Students (EJU)

-- Note: Applications may be submitted via post or online depending on city.
+- Note: Applications may be submitted via post mail or online depending on the city.
 Please see the following website for details:

 5. EJU merits

-Privately financed international students who have achieved an excellent score on EJU and will enroll as regular students in universities (undergraduate program), junior colleges, colleges of technology (in the third year or above) or specialized training colleges (postsecondary course) are eligible to use a reservation program for Monbukagakusho Honors Scholarship for Privately-Financed International Students.
+Privately financed international students who have achieved an excellent score on the EJU and will enroll as regular students in universities (undergraduate program), junior colleges, colleges of technology (in the third year or above) or specialized training colleges (postsecondary course) are eligible to participate in the reservation program for the Monbukagakusho Honors Scholarship for Privately-Financed International Students.

 - Monthly stipend (FY2019): JPY 48,000

 - Application method: Apply using the designated method at the time you apply for the EJU.

 - Screening method: The recipients of the scholarship reservation program will be selected from those who have achieved excellent scores on the EJU.

 2) There is no limit to the number of times EJU can be taken, nor the age of the test taker.
 EJU scores remain valid for two years.